 In Florida, driving laws state that by owning a state driver’s license, you give implied consent to take an approved breathalyzer test when asked.
 Therefore, simply by owning a driver’s license in Florida, you give your consent to take a breathalyzer test.
 However, just because implied consent exists, it doesn’t mean you literally have to blow.

-This implied consent rule says if a person refuses to take a breathalyzer test, he or she is subject to receive harsh penalties such as a suspension of license and monetary fines.
-Therefore, while someone can refuse to blow, it doesn’t mean they should refuse to blow.
+According to the implied consent law, if a person refuses to take a breathalyzer test, he or she is subject to a mandatory license suspension.
+While someone can refuse, it doesn’t mean they should refuse the breathalyzer.
 In fact, in some cases, refusing to blow can be worse than just taking the breathalyzer test.

 If you or a loved one take a breathalyzer test and blow over the legal limit, you should contact an experienced criminal defense attorney as soon as possible.
 Having a DUI lawyer on your side can help you fight your case, which could result in better outcomes than refusing to blow!